An autoresponder, or ‘nurture sequence’, is an automated series of emails designed to move prospective customers further down your sales funnel.

 - Just for selling.
 Don’t miss the vital opportunity to build a genuine relationship with your list

 Once you’ve written the sequence you can set your emails to be delivered at predetermined intervals of a few days, hours or weeks.
 You can also add links to your website and highlight your products and services.

 Automated marketing is basically the bomb.

 So what goes in an autoresponder…?

 There are lots of different ways to use your autoresponder.
 You can set up a simple welcome email when someone signs up, you can share your personal story and build credibility in your niche, or you can offer useful tips and resources that aren’t readily shared elsewhere – no matter what you use it for, the ultimate goal is to lead customers towards a sale.

-In this post I’m going to show you the framework for my 5 part email series.
-It’s one I use for my clients when they’re launching a new product or website.
+Here’s the framework for my 5 part email series.
+It’s what I use for my clients when they’re launching a new product or website.
 I’ve also used this for my own email marketing efforts.

-Hope it helps take some of the pain out of it for you.
+Hope it helps to take some of the pain out of it for you.